lyerlajd/4320-Git-Demo/README.md

 > **git add .** will add all files in the current directory

 ### Committing Changes to a Repository
-1. In the VS Code terminal, enter **git commit -m "title" -m "desciption"
+1. In the VS Code terminal, enter **git commit -m "title" -m "desciption"**
 > Each commit needs at least one -m message
+2. Finally, in the VS Code terminal, enter **git push** to push your local repository to the one on GitHub